-If your community has experienced a flood, or any disaster, register on the American Red Cross Safe and WellWeb site available through RedCross.org to let your family and friends know about your welfare.
-If you don't have Internet access, call 1-866-GET-INFO to register yourself and your family.
+If your community has experienced a flood, or any disaster, register on the American Red Cross Safe and Well Web site, available through RedCross org, to let your family and friends know about your welfare.
+You may also call 1-866-GET-INFO to register yourself and your family.